-Dr. Monica Wilson is an extension specialist for Florida Sea Grant.
+Dr. Monica Wilson is the Coastal Debris Project Coordinator for Operation TRAP (Trash Reduction for Aquatic Preserves).
 Monica grew up in El Paso, TX and fell in love with the ocean on a trip to South Padre Island, TX.
 She left home to attend Eckerd College to study marine science.
 She is a member of the Gulf of Mexico Sea Grant Science Outreach team, who’s focus is on the two-way transform of science between the people whose livelihoods depend on a healthy Gulf of Mexico or who are involved in the protection and management of Gulf of Mexico coastal and marine resources.

 Dr. Wilson holds a Ph.D. and M.S. in Physical Oceanography from the University of South Florida and a B.S. in Marine Science and Computer Science from Eckerd College.